Hereditary Fructose Intolerance

 Non-pharmacological Prevention

-• Strict avoidance of dietary fructose, sucrose, and sorbitol to prevent symptoms.
+Strict avoidance of dietary fructose, sucrose, and sorbitol is essential to prevent symptoms.

-• Early diagnosis through newborn screening or genetic testing to guide dietary management.
+Early diagnosis through newborn screening or family history to initiate dietary management.

 Outcome & Complications